 - Disney’s Typhoon Lagoon Water Park

-Walt Disney World also has an entertainment and shopping district called Disney Springs; 5 golf courses; 2 miniature golf courses; over 200 dining locations, including around 90 full service restaurants; 30,000 hotel rooms, across 28 Disney owned resort hotels; and some 62,000+ employees!
+Walt Disney World also has an entertainment and shopping district called Disney Springs; 5 golf courses; 2 miniature golf courses; over 200 dining locations, including around 90 full-service restaurants; 30,000 hotel rooms, across 28 Disney-owned resort hotels (Benefits of Staying at a Walt Disney World Resort Hotels); and some 62,000+ employees!

 2. Have a plan

 By nature I’m a planner – wherever we go, whatever we do, I will always have some sort of plan in mind.
 We may not stick to it with military precision, but it will be there.
 I know that without a plan, we would find ourselves wasting precious time, wondering which park to go to, or which ride to go on!
 There are Advance Dining Reservations to book (if you are dining at an onsite Disney restaurant) and FastPass+ to reserve (especially for the popular rides) – all weeks and months before you even step foot in Orlando!

 It’s quite naive, in my opinion, to go without any sort of plan of action (download my free printable Orlando & Disney Vacation Planner), especially if it is your first visit to Walt Disney World.

 For many, it is a “once in a lifetime holiday” so make the very most out of it!
 I’ve had friends decide that they are going to take the family to Orlando, and say things like “can’t we just walk up and get a table with the characters?” (highly unlikely, even in the low season); “can’t we just decide what rides to go on when we are there?” (of course, you can, but don’t moan if you have to wait 2 hours to get onto Splash Mountain when you could have made a FastPass+ for it!); “but the characters just walk around so we can meet them like that” (no, sadly they don’t do that anymore!)…